Parsl/parsl/docs/userguide/mpi_apps.rst

 3. Specifying a provider that matches your cluster and use the :class:`~parsl.launchers.SimpleLauncher`, which will ensure that no Parsl processes are placed on the compute nodes.

-An example for ALCF's Polaris supercomputer:
+An example for ALCF's Polaris supercomputer that will run 3 MPI tasks of 2 nodes each at the same time:

 .. code-block:: python